HewlettPackard/dockerfile-parser-rs/README.md

 ## Limitations

  * Buildkit parser directives are not handled at all.
- * Not all instructions record spans; feel free to file an issue some use case is missing a span
+ * Not all instructions record spans; feel free to file an issue if some use case is missing a span
  * Unknown instructions are parsed as `MiscInstruction` rather than producing an explicit error.
 A number of valid but less interesting Docker instructions are handled this way, e.g. `ONBUILD`, `MAINTAINER`, etc. See notes in